ChrisScarred/misty2py-skills/README.md

 ## Planned future features

+- update the documentation
 - a new question answering skill
-- refining sample skills:
-  - explore
+- refine the explore skill
-  - greeting